AnticOwl/anticowl.github.io/_Wip/2025-01-19-Dishonored-Steam.md

 ## How To
 ### Use The Cheat Table
 Once you have installed Cheat Engine 7.5 or higher (if not already done), click twice on the cheat table file you downloaded.
 Check the `Auto Attach to Game` box.
 Cheat Engine will automatically connect to the game when detected.
-Press `Page Down` to enable the camera structure.
+Press `Page Down` to enable the camera structure and leae on.

 <div style="width:65%; margin: auto;">
 <img src="https://github.com/user-attachments/assets/4b40c40f-b969-4f94-9410-a5d319c1a8cd" alt="Advanced Launcher" style="box-shadow: 3px 3px 3px gray;">